Sudanese in the United Kingdom: Population size

-According to the 2001 UK Census, a total of 10,671 people born in Sudan were residing in the UK.
+According to the 2001 UK Census, a total of 10,671 people born in Sudan were living in the UK.
 This figure is the fifteenth highest migrant population in the UK of all African nations and fifth out of all Arab nations.
 The only OECD state with more Sudanese-born residents is the United States.
 A 2006 estimate by the International Organization for Migration suggests that between 10,000 and 25,000 Sudanese are living in London, and anywhere between 3,000 and 18,000 in Brighton.
 Some 4,000 to 5,000 Sudanese reside in Birmingham and the wider West Midlands region, and the Scottish cities of Glasgow and Edinburgh are home to just over 1,000 Sudanese people each.
-There are also significant numbers of Sudanese dispersed across the UK in cities and towns including as Dundee, Aberdeen, Cardiff, Leeds, Portsmouth, Newport, Bristol, Newcastle upon Tyne, Stoke on Trent, Leicester, Sheffield, Derby, Southampton and Nottingham.
+There are also significant numbers of Sudanese dispersed across the UK in cities and towns including Dundee, Aberdeen, Cardiff, Leeds, Portsmouth, Newport, Bristol, Newcastle upon Tyne, Stoke on Trent, Leicester, Sheffield, Derby, Southampton and Nottingham.